-Without federal mandates for paid maternity leave, small-business owners may wonder whether they should offer this perk as part of their benefits package.
+Without federal mandates for paid maternity leave, small-business owners may struggle to find the best options for employee benefits packages.
 But the research shows that it might be in your best interest to offer parental leave.

 According to our recent employee benefits survey, 30% of women say that paid maternity leave is the most important benefit offering.
 (In comparison, 28% of men say their most important benefit offering is paid paternity leave.)
 Despite these findings, more than 80 percent of US employees do not have paid parental leave.2

 So how does the US compare to the rest of the world?